Glossary

 TUNA

 Use solid white tuna (don’t buy the flakes—they taste like cat food).
-Tuna is usually packed in water but it’s better packed in oil.
-When making a sandwich with water-packed tuna, roll it between your fingers until finely crumbled, and then add your finely chopped green onions, salt, pepper, and mayo.
+Tuna is usually packed in water but it’s better packed in oil for salads.
+When making a sandwich with water-packed tuna, roll it between your fingers until finely crumbled, then add chopped green onions, salt, pepper, sliced or slivered almonds (toasted), and Miracle Whip.

 VEGETABLES